Mindgamesnl/BarelyAuthenticated/README.md

  - `redisDatabase` (int) The database index to use, defaults to 15
  - `redisUsesSSL` (boolean) If redis should connect over TLS with your redis server.
 Defaults to false.
 I don't know why you would want to but you can.

+ # Notes
+  - Using the `preferRedisAuthentication` will seriously load your redis server if you have a big server.
+Note that we used a mid-tier AWS redis, but you need to see what's right for you.
+  - I don't hold any rights for BungeeCord itself, that goes to md_5 and other contributors.
+  - This fork contains the Waterfall patches, I don't hold any rights for those.

  # Help
  If this came in handy, please consider donating at http://donate.craftmend.com/.
 If you need any help, just contact me.